defold/doc/docs/en/manuals/message-passing.md

   msg.post("/interface#gui", "update_minimap")
   ```

   Here is another case where we cannot specify a relative URL.
 Instead we have to write the full id of the "interface" object and direct the message to the "gui" component.
-Script and GUI components are the only game object components that have Lua script associated with them.
+Script and GUI components are the only game object components that have Lua scripts associated with them.
 They can react to arbitrary messages.
-It is important to remember that GUI scripts must be added to the GUI scene that you add as a component to the game object.
-Messages between GUI scripts and other scripts works exactly the same way.
+It is important to remember that a GUI script must be added to the GUI scene that you add as a component to the game object.
+Messages between GUI scripts and other scripts work exactly the same way.

 ## Shorthands

-We have seen how it is possible to leave out redundant information from the URL:s when constructing messages.
+We have seen how it is possible to leave out redundant information from the URLs when constructing messages.
 In addition, Defold provides two handy shorthands that you can use:

 `.`
 : A URL shorthand for the current game object.